Create a Scheduled Task to Run PowerShell Script

 2. From the Actions menu, click on “Create a Basic Task”.windows task scheduler run powershell script

-6. In Action Tab, choose what action you want the task to perform.
+6. In the Action Tab, choose what action you want the task to perform.
 For our purposes, we’ll select the “Start a program” option button.
 Click Next. task scheduler to run powershell script

 7. In the “Start a Program” Tab: